 Non-technical changes aimed at improving quality of the input specification such as better documentation.

+The TC will also accept technical contributions on core extensions to the AMQP 1.0 specification such as the following and produce an OASIS Standard version of the same including necessary XML renderings:

+Distributed transactions

+Global addressing

+Resource management

+Re-authentication

+Federation

+End-to-end message security

+Features of the AMQP distributed transactions specification include:

+Define a mechanism to allow AMQP messaging operations to be coordinated within the scope of a distributed transaction.
+This allows messaging operations (sending/receiving messages) to be atomically grouped with operations on other resource managers, e.g., a database.
+The AMQP distributed transactions support will allow coordination using both XA and OleTx transaction coordination protocols.

+Features of the AMQP global addressing specification include:

+TBD

+Features of the AMQP resource management specification include:

+TBD

+Features of the AMQP re-authentication specification include:

+TBD

+Features of the AMQP federation specification include:

+TBD

 The TC shall conduct business as described in the OASIS Technical Committee Process and will take advantage of the services provided by OASIS, including e-mail lists and archives, and web servers for tracking progress.
 E-mail archives will be visible to the public.

 Out of scope: Any work not mentioned in the Scope of Work section is deemed to be out of scope.
 Contributions to this TC which are out of scope for this charter may be accumulated and taken into consideration for potential development of a charter for another technical committee that may be created to address future extensions or modifications.